 The advantage of the focal plane shutter was that it was relatively easy to reach higher shutter speeds like 1/1000 second.
 The drawback is that with speeds faster than ca. 1/30 s, the film is not exposed as a whole, so fast-moving objects can cause problems.
 Also, flash sync speeds were slow.

 The most famous member of the focal plane shutter cameras is undoubtedly the Leica, plus all its various copies.
 Other ones are the Exakta range, the Finetta 99, the Foth Derby and the Contax/Kiev range.
-Examples of the Exakta, Contax and Finetta are detailed elsewhere on this site, so only the Leica features below.
+Examples of the Exakta, Contax and Finetta are detailed elsewhere on this site.

 Many books have been written about the Leitz company and its cameras and lenses, and there is little point in repeating much here.
-Leitz invented the 35mm camera (Leica A) in the 1920s as a small and convenient alternative to the larger box, folding and TLR rollfilm cameras.
-Soon after Leitz developed the interchangeable lens mount, which allowed the use of different lenses as well as various accessories for macrophotography, copying etc. The increasing popularity of the 35mm format led Kodak to invent the 135 film cartridge, which quickly became the dominant film format for the next 70 years and undoubtedly helped the popularity of the Leicas also.
+Leitz invented the 35mm camera (Leica A) in the 1920s as a small and convenient alternative to the larger box, folding and TLR rollfilm cameras that were the standard cameras at the time.
+The Leica I caused quite a stir and other camera companies scrambled to catch up.
+Soon after Leitz developed the interchangeable lens mount, which allowed the use of different lenses as well as various accessories for macrophotography, copying etc., but required very high standards of manufacturing.
+Again, other companies scrambled to catch up.
+The increasing popularity of the new 35mm format led Kodak to invent the 135 film cartridge, which quickly became the dominant film format for the next 70 years or so, and in turn undoubtedly helped the popularity of the Leicas also.

-Leicas have always been expensive, top-of-the-range cameras and are even more so these days, now that Leitz seems to focus more on exclusive collector's items than cameras that are meant to be used.
+Leicas have always been expensive, top-of-the-range cameras and are even more so these days, as Leitz seems to focus more on exclusive collector's items than cameras that are meant to be used (although they have re-introduced the Leica M6 as of late 2022!).
 Prices have more to do with collectability than anything else and are much inflated over what they used to cost compared to other cameras at the time.
 From that perspective Leicas are an excellent investment, but expect to pay through the nose for the simplest accessories!

 The Leica III series was introduced in 1933 and featured a 39mm screw mount (a.k.a.
 LTM or L39 mount), a rangefinder with 1.5x magnification and separate viewfinder plus a slow speed dial at the front of the camera in addition to the regular speed dial on top.
 The Leica II series lack the slow speed option, whereas the Leica I series had no rangefinder.
 For all lenses other than the standard one one would need separate viewfinders.